 Electronic Hearing Docket

 This section provides a link to the official dockets maintained by the Office of the Secretary in accordance with the requirements of 10 CFR Part 2.
-The docket materials are organized in folders by proceeding name and contain all publicly available documents that are included in the docket for hearings that may be held by the ASLBP or the Commission.
+The docket materials are organized in folders by proceeding name and contain all documents that are included in the docket for hearings that may be held by the ASLBP or the Commission.

 Additional links on this page provide guidance on the steps necessary for participation in a proceeding before the Commission and an Atomic Safety and Licensing Board, or another presiding officer; and reference materials that are important resources for hearing participants.